 Investment Requirements and Policies on National Development Fund and Utilization

 In the context of attaining the development targets, the investment funding policies are directed to ensuring the availability and optimizing of development funds towards development funding self‐reliance.
 In this regard, the main strategies of development funding are: (1) optimizing of the sources and schemes of existing as well as future development funds, and (2) increasing the quality of development funding sources and schemes.

-Total investment of Rp.
-11,913.2 - Rp.
-12,462.6 trillion cumulative for five years is needed to attain the average economic growth target of 6.3 ‐ 6.8 percent per year.
+Total investment of IDR 11,913.2 - 12,462.6 trillion cumulative for five years is needed to attain the average economic growth target of 6.3 ‐ 6.8 percent per year.
 Out of this total investment required, around 18 percent in 2014 is expected to be provided by the government.
 Government funding is obtained from tax revenues and non‐tax revenues, originating from grants, foreign financing, and from domestic financing.
 The remaining investment requirement can be obtained from the business community and from banks, non‐bank financial institutions, capital market (stocks and bonds), foreign funds, retained earnings, and others.
 The increase in the proportion of investment funds from the business community mainly comes from the PMA (Foreign Direct Investment) and PMDN (Domestic Direct Investment) in line with the more conducive business climate, from the increased capital market in line with the improved regulatory framework and strengthened management of the capital market, and from the increased governance and performance of companies.

 In the context of increasing government revenues, the government will continue to develop and improve policies on tax revenues and non‐tax revenues, while still maintaining a conducive investment climate.
 Meanwhile, for increasing the effectiveness of government expenditures, the following measures are taken: